bykimby/review_draft/draft2.md

 * Mean is the average of the ReTAG’s winning rates.

-[1] Belem, Catarina G., et al. "From single to multi: How llms hallucinate in multi-document summarization." arXiv preprint arXiv:2410.13961 (2024).
+[1] Belem, Catarina G., et al. "From single to multi: How llms hallucinate in multi-document summarization."
+In NAACL Findings 2025.

 [2] Guo, Zirui, et al. "Lightrag: Simple and fast retrieval-augmented generation."
 (2024).